bill-mcgonigle/puppetlabs-firewall/REFERENCE.md

   * mark: The ability to match or set the netfilter mark value associated with the packet.

   * mask: The ability to match recent rules based on the ipv4 mask.

+  * nfacct: The ability to increment nfacct(8) counters for matched packets.

   * nflog_group: The ability to set the group number for NFLOG.